xutimon/Project-04-/README.md

 I have created an army of 5 bots, all posting >500 comments.
 The bots are throwaway_bot223, throwaway_bot224, throwaway_bot225, throwaway_bot226 and throwaway_bot227 (2 points).

 I have made it possible for my bot to reply to the most highly upvoted comment instead of just a random comment.
 In the bot.py file, the code is currently commented out, but I have tested and it works.
-To run it, you simply have to replace the existing answer for task 4 with the following commented-out code (2 points):
+To run it, you simply have to replace the existing answer for task 4 with the following commented out code (2 points):
 ```
         comments_without_replies.sort(key=lambda x:x.score, reverse = True)
         try: